 How do you want it to look?
 Sketch out a plan.

-After you’ve done some thinking about why and what you want, you’re ready to roll up your sleeves and get to work.
+When you've figured out why and what you want, it's time to roll up your sleeves and get to work.

 FIRST STEP – DECLUTTERING

-No point organizing things that you don't want or need.
+No point in organizing things that you don't want or need.

 👉Take these five steps: